How to Sell a House Full of Furniture Fast

 Our top recommendations

-Our number one local recommendation in the greater Houston area for selling a fully furnished house is to go through Texas Auction House for your estate sale and to use Roots & Wings Realty Group for your selling your home.
-We’ve partnered with both over the years, and both are fantastic at their craft.
+Our number one local recommendation in the greater Houston area for selling a fully furnished house is to go through Liquestate for your estate sale.
+We've partnered with them over the years, and they are fantastic at their craft.

 You can also contact AMI – we buy homes “as is” – in any price range and any condition.
 We can make you a cash offer and purchase your home fully furnished.
 We also cover all closing costs, and there are no fees.
 You can request a free, no-obligation, cash offer for your home here.